-We should all have at least one fire extinguisher somewhere in our home, but it’s not enough to simply keep one under the kitchen sink.
+We should all have at least one fire extinguisher somewhere in our home, even if it’s not required by your home insurance.
+But, keeping one under the kitchen sink isn’t enough.
 If there is a fire, your safety—and the safety of your home—depends on knowing how to use a fire extinguisher.
 We strongly urge you to read and follow the following safety prevention tips to keep you, friends, and family safe.

 In case your fire extinguisher has been sitting around collecting dust, here’s everything you need to know before brushing it off and fighting a fire in your home the right way.

 Fire Exthinguisher Types – Choose the Right Fire Extinguisher